-- Using either the vSphere desktop or web client, log in to the Management Node's VM Manager (vCenter Server or, for standalone deployments, the ESXi host). - 2.
+- 1. Using the vSphere client, log in to the Management Node's VM Manager (vCenter Server or, for stand-alone deployments, the ESXi host). - 2.
 Power on the new Management Node VM (if it is not already powered on). - 3.
-Right-click on the new Management Node VM and select Open Console.
+Right-click on the new Management Node VM and select Open Remote Console > Web Console.